 Sign-in to post a reply.

-So it's a Wii U Gamepad?
+So it be a Wii U Gamepad?

-ship it, its a new product
+ship it, it be a new product